Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/OTHER_BOOTCAMP/developer-setup-guide-main/developer-setup-guide-main/common/extra-resources.md

 ## [Visual Studio Code Basics]

 The [Visual Studio Code Basics] is a guide to how to do the most common tasks in VSCode.
 -->

-[Using WSL]:../windows/using-wsl.md
+[using wsl]: ../windows/using-wsl.md
-[guide]:../windows/using-wsl.md
+[guide]: ../windows/using-wsl.md
-[Shell basics]:shell-basics.md
+[shell basics]: shell-basics.md
-[Visual Studio Code Basics]:vscode-basics.md
+[visual studio code basics]: vscode-basics.md